-Quality Dividend Strategy and the Growth at a Reasonable Price Strategy invest significantly in the common stocks of consumer product companies, a category which includes consumer discretionary and consumer staples companies.
+The Trust invests significantly in the common stocks and ADRs of consumer product companies, a category which includes consumer discretionary and consumer staples companies.
 General risks of these companies include the overall state of the economy, intense competition and consumer spending trends.
 A decline in the economy which results in a reduction of consumers' disposable income can negatively impact spending habits.
 Global factors including political developments, supply chain disruptions, international conflict, disruptions in access to markets, imposition of import controls, fluctuations in oil prices, increasing interest rates, and changes in exchange rates may adversely affect issuers of consumer products and services.